 Seed Starting Essentials- Plastic Seed Trays, Seed Starting Kits, Seedling

-As winter progresses and turns into spring, home gardeners stock up on seeds
+As winter turns into spring, home gardeners stock up on seeds and seed starting

-and seed starting supplies.
-We chomp at the bit, in eager anticipation of
+supplies.
+We chomp at the bit, in eager anticipation of a new growing season.

-the new growing season.
-All winter long, we stockpile seed trays, seed starting
+All winter long, we stockpile seed trays, seed starting kits, seedling

-kits, seedling propagation mats, and propagation trays.
-We also acquire abundant
+propagation mats, and propagation trays.
+We also acquire abundant amounts

 Why Peat?
-Peat is a naturally occurring organic material.
-Roots can
+Peat is an organic, naturally occurring material.
+Roots

 About Peat Moss